robincamille/wikindex/readme.md

 #### What's happening?
 - Page numbers are stripped out.
 - Names are flipped from *last, first* to *first last*.
 - Lines like *Alday.
-See Alde.* are removed.
+See Alde.* are ignored.
-- Names with just an initial, like *Abree, J.*, are removed.
+- Names with just an initial, like *Abree, J.*, are ignored.
-- Titles, like "Dr.", are also removed.
+- Titles, like "Dr.", are also ignored.

 ## Caveats
 If your list has 150+ names on it, split it into chunks of 150 names each (so that you don't have more than 5 columns of 30 names in your output page).
 This will also make it easier to navigate your resulting user page.